Skip to Main Content

-Posted in: Innovation 2 minute read time
+Innovation 2 minute read

-CommonSpirit one of 42 U.S. Health Systems Chosen to Participate in Multi-Year Research Initiative
+CommonSpirit one of 42 U.S. Health Systems Chosen to Participate in Multi-Year Research Initiative.

 CommonSpirit Health has been chosen, alongside 41 other national health systems, by The Patient-Centered Outcomes Research Institute (PCORI) to participate in its pioneering Health Systems Implementation Initiative (HSII).
 The multiyear initiative is focused on advancing the integration of comparative clinical effectiveness research results into health care practice.